 Many of us try to suppress and soothe negative feelings with the pleasure of eating delicious foods or drinking alcohol.
 And while rewarding ourselves with goodies from time to time is a great thing to do, when emotional eating becomes a daily habit it can cause serious problems to our overall health.

 But how do we stop this?
 How do we break this circle?
-Find out from this new Real Talk Friday episode!
+Find out from this new Ted Talk episode!

 Ted Ryce is going to talk about his own struggles with emotional eating, why emotional eating happens, what we are really craving for, and how to identify the area of our life we need to improve in order to stop emotional eating.
 Plus, he will reveal some effective strategies to stop emotional eating!